 The date from which, under the terms of a policy, an insurer is deemed to be at risk.

-INCREASE COST OF WORKING
+INCREASED COST OF WORKING

-Under a business interruption policy some cover is provided for additional expenditure incurred by the insured solely as a result of a claim incurring.
+Under a business interruption policy, some cover is provided for additional expenditure incurred by the insured solely as a result of a claim incurring.

 A principle whereby the insurer seeks to place the insured in the same position after a loss as they occupied immediately before the loss (as far as possible).